gotthardp/lorawan-server/doc/Administration.md

 You (at least) have to:
  * Add LoRaWAN gateways you want to use to the *Gateways* list.
  * Configure each device you want to use:
-   * To add a personalized device, create a new *Links* list entry.
+   * To add a device activated by personalization (ABP), create a new *Links* list entry.
    * To add an OTAA device, create a new *Devices* list entry and start the device.
 The *Links* list will be updated automatically once the device joins the network.